CENDARI/documentation/source/developer/ckan.rst

    :maxdepth: 1

    ckan/shibboleth
+   ckan/cendari

 Shibboleth Authentication
 -------------------------

-CKAN is integrated into the DARIAH Shibboleth authentication, using the plugin :doc:`ckan/shibboleth` developed by CENDARI.
+CKAN is integrated into the CENDARI authentication mechanism through the CKAN plugin :doc:`ckan/cendari`.
+A pure Shibboleth plugin was also developed by CENDARI, nut is no longer in use: :doc:`ckan/shibboleth`.